jakubro/profile.d-pyenv/README.md

 3. Initializes pyenv shell integration on shell startup
 4. Provides seamless integration with Python version management

-## Requirements

-- Git (automatically installed by profile.d if missing)
-- Build dependencies (automatically installed on supported distributions by profile.d if missing)

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue for